evo-biomech/replicAnt/docs/03_Bringing_3D_models_into_Unreal_guide.md

 ## Preparing models in Blender for Unreal

 Generally, the lower the vertex count, while still appearing realistic, the better.
-Unreal engine deals very well with reidiculous numbers of polygons, but simulating hundreds of high resolution insects can still be a challenging task for your machine.
+Unreal engine deals very well with ridiculous numbers of polygons, but simulating hundreds of high resolution insects can still be a challenging task for your machine.
 Aim for >20,000 triangles inside your model, and you are good.
 For details, refer to our [**01 Retopologising 3D models guide**](01_Retopologising_3D_models.md).

 To make use of our provided animation blueprints, follow our [standard rigging convention](../example_data/base_rig.blend),